d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.md

 In :numref:`sec_linear-algebra`, we encountered the basics of linear algebra and saw how it could be used to express common operations for transforming our data.
-Linear algebra is one of the key mathematical pillars underlying much of the work that we do deep learning and in machine learning more broadly.
+Linear algebra is one of the key mathematical pillars underlying much of the work that we do in deep learning and in machine learning more broadly.
 While :numref:`sec_linear-algebra` contained enough machinery to communicate the mechanics of modern deep learning models,